 James and Sarah are self-confessed travel obsessees and have travelled the world together as digital nomads for several years.
 During that time, they’ve been to some pretty incredible places including Cambodia, Brazil and Japan to name just a few (we may only be slightly jealous!)

 Here’s their story of how they got into travelling together and why they love it…

 The Simplicity of Travel & Why We Love It

 Before we left our old lives to travel the world, we really weren’t sure that we were going to like it.
 Of course we had the desire to see new places and try new experiences (otherwise what were we even doing) but the practical aspect of living out of a backpack, being away from home comforts, constantly on the move; we really weren’t sure about those bits.
 However, it turns out the simplicity of travel is one of the things we love the most about our nomadic lifestyle.

 It was hard when we first started travelling to imagine carrying everything that we might possibly need on our backs.
-We struggled with everything from how to choose the best travel backpack, to what electrical gear to take, and we most certainly over-packed.
+We struggled with everything from how to choose the best travel backpack (FYI, this guide helped us a lot!), to what electrical gear to take, and we most certainly over-packed.
 Our first packing list consisted of enough batteries to power a small village, way too many clothes and a tonne of medication for any and every eventuality.
 But as we travelled, we were removed from the constant hum of consumerism and the need to possess ‘just in case’ stuff.